Skip to content

 def run(self, modelpool: BaseModelPool):

-1. Loads the pretrained model
+1. Loads the pretrained base model from the model pool

 Args: